-We utilise low-voltage lighting in all of our garden and roof terrace projects, producing subtle, efficient and safe architectural designs at dusk.
+We utilise low-voltage lighting in all of our garden and roof terrace landscape designs, producing subtle, efficient and safe architectural extensions at dusk.
 The lamps we specify are usually 20 or 35 watt, with 50 watt for medium-sized objects.
-When lighting trees and significant bodies of water, bigger lamps are required.
+When lighting large trees and significant bodies of water, bigger lamps are required.
 By subdividing independent zones, and utilising suitable wattage while proficiently concealing the fittings, we achieve detail design refinement with a mellow outdoor ambience.

 Architectural cavities provide potential to expand spatial depth when discreetly lit within, where we achieve optimal outdoor ambience by integrating effortless techniques.
 We devise further apertures in our roof terrace designs, as well as in patio ideas for small back gardens, utilising various methods to conceal an LED tape, or recess a slim spotlight to produce definitive dusk atmosphere.
 Selecting suitable luminaire colour generates warm or cool spectra of white, yellow, orange, red or blue hues, which purposefully conveys beam clarity.

 Even a small, low-lying architectural plant is capable of producing large scale, when a light fitting positioned through its foliage projects an amplified silhouette onto the backdrop.
 While branches and leaves gradually develop solidity, less light reaches its intended destination, ergo we often thin out dense outlines and increase lamp wattages to redefine scale and restore balance.
 By exploring silhouetted outdoor space at dusk, we portray and extend the intriguing aspects of refined planting designs, where subtleness and exuberance intermesh rather reciprocally across zoned canvases of illuminated greeneries.

 The contrast between enigmatic voids and luminous objects defines daylight atmosphere in a landscape design, heightened with artificial light during night-time which conveys a pivotal sense of fluidity in every project throughout our garden design portfolio.
 We create an extended twilight garden setting by concealing or accentuating key focal elements, portrayed via the beams' strength and angles.
 When textured surfaces form intriguing, detailed nuances, low-level cross lighting draws focus below eye level.
 Voluminous tree canopies and tropical garden foliage are ideal for generating renewed ambience, and by utilising moon and down lighting, we redefine outdoor night-time atmosphere, as well as extend sought-after functionality.